zxc2694/moonbear-firmware/README.md

 * Detailed license file can be found in `LICENSE`.

-* The [QuadcopterFlightControl](https://github.com/QuadCopterTainan/QuadcopterFlightControl) is released as MIT License and welcome to send any feedback to us!
+* The [STM32F429_Quadrotor](https://github.com/zxc2694/ICLab_Quadrotor) is released as MIT License and welcome to send any feedback to us!

 Features
 ======================
-* Support commercial R/C remoter(Futaba R/C)
+* Support three commercial R/C remoters(Futaba R/C, devention R/C, WFLY R/C)
-* Support linenoise text editing environment with a Shell
+* Support FreeRTOS and linenoise text editing environment with a Shell
+* Real time plotting data from GUI by Python on ground station
+* Display data from LCD ili9341
 * Online tuning PID parameters
-* Report the status of the QuadCopter

 Shell commands
 ======================